conorhastings/react-component-demo/README.md

 * `props` - an object with the props for the component (these will be editable)
 * `codeContainerStyle` - optional prop to edit style of code container
 * `componentContainerStyle` - optional prop to edit style of component container
+* Any other props will be transferred to the root element

 ```jsx
 import React from 'react';